GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-automated/index.md

 ### Step 5

-Let's go through an example of each automated accessibility issue discovered and fix the relevant styles and markup.
+Now, 's go through an example of each automated accessibility issue discovered and fix the relevant styles and markup.

 #### Issue 1: ARIA roles {: #aria-roles}